List of Pirates of the Caribbean characters: Carina SmythCarina Smyth (later Carina Barbossa) is portrayed by Kaya Scodelario ("Smyth" was, most probably, her late mother's maiden name). Left at an orphanage as a child, she uses the diary her father left her to search for the Trident of Poseidon. She is interested in science, particularly horology and astronomy.

-In St. Martin, she is arrested for witchcraft and sentenced to be executed; but with the help of Henry Turner, she and Jack Sparrow escape.
-Pursued by Captain Salazar, she teams up with the crew and Captain Barbossa to find the Trident, using her diary and a ruby attached to its cover to locate its hiding place.
+She is arrested for witchcraft in St. Martin and sentenced to be executed; but, with the help of Henry Turner, she and Jack Sparrow escape.
+Pursued by Captain Salazar she teams up with the crew and Captain Barbossa to find the Trident, using her diary and a ruby attached to its cover to locate its hiding place.
 After Salazar becomes mortal and still pursues Jack, Carina and Henry; Barbossa sacrifices himself to kill Salazar, revealing that he is Carina's father and that he loves her.
 At the end of the film, she begins a romance with Henry and decides to change her last name to "Barbossa".

 Carina is also the subject of a Dead Men Tell No Tales prequel novel, The Brightest Star in the North: The Adventures of Carina Smyth.